marouncz/digital-electronics-2-project/README.md

 The program has 3 memory slots, which the first two are prerecorded melodies and the last one is reveserved for the user.
 You can cycle between them using the select button.
 After selecting the wanted memory slot you can play it using the PLAY button.

 ### [Video demonstration](https://youtu.be/ymcIcWMrQOg)

+### Creating your own melodies on FLASH memory
+When in the recording mode, after playing all your notes and pressing the STOP button.
+A string of all the notes and their accordig time stamps get sent to UART.
+You can then copy these strings and put them into their according arrays in the [songs.h](Xylophone/lib/songs/songs.h) header file.

 ## References